webida/webida-restful-api/docs/RemotesApi.md

-create or update a remote workspace access information
+Ceates or updates a remote workspace access information

 ### Example
 ```javascript